-Semi-truck accidents, also known as big rigs or 18-wheelers, are amongst the most tragic types of accidents due to the size and weight of the truck.
+Semi-truck accidents, also known as big rigs or 18-wheelers, are among the most tragic types of accidents due to the size and weight of the truck.
 Truck accidents often result in catastrophic injuries, permanent disability, and sometimes more than one fatality.
+Damages are high, and trucking companies will fiercely defend these cases.

-Here are some statistics compiled by the National Highway and Transportation Safety Board and the Center for National Truck and Bus Statistics for the year of 2012:
+Here are some statistics compiled by the Washington State Department of Transportation for the year of 2015:

-- There were 44 fatal crashes in Washington State involving large trucks accidents
+- There were 38 fatal crashes in Washington State involving commercial vehicles/heavy trucks.

 There are several factors that could lead to a semi truck accident, but the most common are listed below: